 There’s so many great cafes, restaurants and bars in Brighton and a thriving vegan and vegetarian scene but, for me, when at the British seaside it just has to be traditional English fish and chips with tartar sauce and mushy peas followed by ice cream on the beach – it’s tradition!

 The pier and promenade is lined with food stalls and increasingly fancy restaurants and bars.
 We had a great fish and chips at Captains and then an excellent coffee and ice cream at The Pump Room.
 Wander along the seafront and take your pick!
 Just watch out for the cheeky sea gulls that will want to steal your food!

 Brighton has vegetarian and vegan restaurants so tasty that you won’t be missing meat at all.
 Don’t miss the chance to try Food for Friends – Brighton’s original award-winning vegetarian and vegan restaurant using concisely sourced produce, and Terre a Terre for innovative and indulgent dishes with a sense of humour.

-I also loved just hanging out in the sunshine in the gardens of the Royal Pavilions at the nice café there, was inspired by The Real Junk Food Project and recommend Pompoko for great value Japanese food.
+I also loved just hanging out in the sunshine in the gardens of the Royal Pavilions at the nice café there, don’t miss this if it’s sunny on your weekend in Brighton.
+I was also inspired by The Real Junk Food Project and recommend Pompoko for great value Japanese food.